 2 Tsp of Mustard (optional)

-Below is the detailed video on how to make the classic Nigerian salad:
+Below is the detailed video on how to make this salad:

 This salad will serve 5 people as a main meal and up to 8 or 10 as a side meal.